mr-Abdrahimov/tg-online/README.md

 # 🟢 Telegram Online

-Automatic script to display "online" status in Telegram at specific "beautiful" time moments.
+Automatic script to display "online" status in Telegram.

 **Repository:** [https://github.com/mr-Abdrahimov/tg-online](https://github.com/mr-Abdrahimov/tg-online)

 ## 📖 Description

+The project provides two operation modes:

+### Option 1: Update at "beautiful" time moments (default)

-This project allows you to automatically show your "online" status in Telegram only at specific time moments:
+The script shows your "online" status only at specific time moments:
 - **Same digits**: `00:00`, `11:11`, `22:22`
 - **Round times**: `00:00`, `01:00`, `02:00`, `03:00`, `04:00`, `05:00`, `06:00`, `07:00`, `08:00`, `09:00`, `10:00`, `11:00`, `12:00`, `13:00`, `14:00`, `15:00`, `16:00`, `17:00`, `18:00`, `19:00`, `20:00`, `21:00`, `22:00`, `23:00`

 The script automatically checks the current time every second and updates the status to "online" approximately at the 15th second after a "beautiful" time occurs.

+### Option 2: Simple update every 15 seconds

+A simplified version of the script that updates the "online" status every 15 seconds without checking the time.

 ## 🚀 How to Run